darshan3v/smart-contracts/README.md

 This Contract would contain all the logic related to FT & FT Reward Distribution functionality that will be in conjuction with NFT Contract

 Sub-Account Creation for players will also be handled by this contract

-All the In-Game Objectives and their Metadata ipfs links are to be hardcoded into the contract and validated before being deployed
 ```

 ## 2. Non-Fungible Token